iqm-finland/iqm-benchmarks/README.md

 Full examples on how to run benchmarks and analyze the results can be found in the `examples` folder.

-### Application-Oriented Benchmarks (QED-C)

-The [app-oriented benchmarks from the QED-C](https://github.com/SRI-International/QC-App-Oriented-Benchmarks) are also hosted within the IQM Benchmarks suite under the `src/QEDC_app_oriented` folder, and can be easily executed in IQM's hardware with the `benchmarks_qiskit_IQM` Jupyter notebook.

 ### Scheduled benchmarks using a CI/CD Pipeline

 This repository can be setup to perform a scheduled (weekly, daily...) benchmark from a Gitlab pipeline, executed on a real device.
 An example configuration is given in the `scheduled_experiments` folder.